-- 1. Lighting: Exterior lighting may be used which serves security, safety and operational needs but which does not directly or indirectly produce deleterious effects on abutting properties or which would impair the vision of a vehicle operator on adjacent roadways.
-Lighting fixtures shall be shielded or hooded so that the lighting elements are not exposed to normal view by motorists, pedestrians, or from adjacent dwellings.
+- 1. Lighting: Exterior lighting is not required, but may be used to serve security, safety and operational needs as long as the lighting does not directly or indirectly produce deleterious effects on abutting properties (diminishes the right to darkness of the abutting properties), obscures the night sky or which would impair the vision of a vehicle operator on adjacent roadways.
+Lighting fixtures shall be 'full cut-off' shielded or hooded so that the lighting elements (lamp) are not exposed to view by motorists or from adjacent dwellings or by pedestrians more than 30 feet beyond the base of the lighting fixture.
 Direct or indirect illumination shall not exceed one-tenth (0.1) foot-candles upon abutting residential properties. - 2.
-No rotating or flashing lights or signals, except safety signaling devices as required by law, are permitted. - 3.
-Hazards: The Code Enforcement Officer may require a light source to be modified or removed even though it may have been approved by the Board if such light source is subsequently determined to causes a hazard as referenced in paragraph 1, above. - 4.
-Plans shall be submitted for all proposed exterior lighting, drawn to a scale of 1"=20" and shall include the location and type of lighting equipment, manufacturer's specification sheets, and point-by-point calculated luminance values noted on a 10 foot grid.
-The following lighting criteria shall not be exceeded:
+No rotating or flashing lights or signals, except safety signaling devices as required by law, are permitted.

+- 3. Hazards: The Code Enforcement Officer may require a light source to be modified or removed even though it may have been approved by the Board if such light source is subsequently determined to causes a hazard as referenced in paragraph 1, above. - 4.
+Plans shall be submitted for all proposed exterior lighting, drawn to a scale of 1"=20' and shall include the location and type of lighting equipment, manufacturer's specification sheets, and point-by-point calculated luminance values noted on a 10 foot grid.
+The following lighting criteria shall not be exceeded: - a.
+Parking lots: a maximum of 1.0 foot-candles throughout. - b.
+Intersections: a maximum of 2.0 foot-candles. - c.
+At property lines: Maximum 0.1 foot-candles.